aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/textoptions/_index.md

 ### getCapsType() {#getCapsType--}

 <b>@deprecated.</b> Please use the 'capsType' property instead.
-Gets and sets the text caps type.
+Gets and sets the caps type for texts of the shape.

 ```javascript
 getCapsType() : TextCapsType;